JLeung20/comparetest/README.md

   CHROM:POS:REF:ALT, Gene.knowngene. tab delimited

 Running
-scripts in src/
+clone scripts in src/ to working directory
-$ python
+$ python run_compare_batch.py

+Outputs
+1. vcf/
+  vcf file for each sample and reference
+2. outputsnp/ and outputindel/ intermediate files for CPRA comparison
+3. summary/
+  a. batchsummarysnp.txt and batchsummaryindel.txt
+    counts of variants, TP, FP, FN, precision, and recall for each sample
+  b. genecounttable.snp.txt and genecounttable.indel.txt
+    counts of variants broken down in gene for all samples